gushogg-blake/datacamp-assignment/CourseOutline.md

 - Learner will be able to use `{...}` syntax to set JSX attributes and content based on JavaScript variables.

-Example exercise: change an attribute (such as a `className` for theming) or text content from hard-coded text to a variable.
+Example exercise: change an attribute (such as a `className` for theming) or text content, from a hard-coded value to a variable.

-1. **Conditionals**
+### Lesson 1.3: Conditionals

 > Introduce conditionals via ternary expressions.
 Give examples of both "if" (`{cond ? something : null}`) and "if-else" (`{cond ? something : somethingElse}`).

+Learning objectives:

-Learning objective: learner will be able to create a React component that renders differently depending on the value of a variable.
+- Learner will be able to write JSX that renders a different markup structure depending on the value of a variable.

-Example exercise: change a login link to be
+Example exercise: write a React component that displays the logged in user's name if present, or a login link otherwise.

-> I was tempted to include lists in this chapter (with `map`) for completeness, but it feels like potential information overload at this stage where the goal is mostly to introduce JSX syntax and get some familiarity with it.
-Lists can be included in a later example.

-## Chapter 2: State & Hooks
+## Chapter 2: Updating the View

-So far we've used JavaScript variables to include dynamic content in our JSX.
+> So far we've used JavaScript variables to include dynamic content in our JSX.
 It's important to note that in React, though, changing the value of a variable after the initial render won't automatically trigger a re-render.
+>

-For this to work, we need to use React's _hooks_, in particular the `useState` hook.
+> For this to work, we need to use React's _hooks_, in particular the `useState` hook.

-### Lessons

-1.
+### Lesson 2.1: The `useState` Hook

+Learning objectives:

+- Learner will be able to use the `useState` hook to initialise and update a piece of dynamic state within a functional React component.

+Example exercise: fix a simple clock component to use `useState` instead of a direct variable assignment to get it to update every second.

 ## Chapter 3: Components & Props